RulerOf/terraform-csv-example/readme.md

 # How do I create terraform resources from a CSV file?

 There's no simple answer here.
-I will warn you that **the solution is positively insane and I do not recommend you use it.**
+I will warn you that **the solution is very obtuse and I do not recommend using it.**

-I took your sample CSV and realized that to get it into terraform, the only two routes are to either convert it to a single JSON object and then read it in with the [external data source](https://www.terraform.io/docs/providers/external/data_source.html),  or to build a CSV parser out of terraform interpolation syntax.
+I took a sample CSV and realized that to get it into terraform, the only two routes are to either convert it to a single JSON object and then read it in with the [external data source](https://www.terraform.io/docs/providers/external/data_source.html),  or to build a CSV parser out of terraform interpolation syntax.
 We'll try both.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->